hrfure/RealTimeBusTracker/README.md

 Dynamically adds or updates markers based on bus locations.
 Uses distinct icons (red.png or blue.png) for buses based on their direction.

+**How to view**
+Go to hrfure.github.io/realtimebustracker to see it in action

 **Usage:**
 In order to use this you will have to attain your own API key for Mapbox GL The map will automatically populate with bus markers upon loading.